Kmeakin/walrus-report/src/10-introduction.md

 behaviour of the program is not specified by the semantics of the language or the program being executed on.
-Undefined behaviour is common in the C and C++ programming languages, both because of variation in the specified behaviour of an operation on each platform (such as signed integer overflow or out of bounds bitshifts, which vary according to the instruction set architecture), or because attempting to detect the erroneous condition at runtime would be excessively costly in terms of performance (such as checking that each pointer is not null before dereferencing it).
+Undefined behaviour is common in the C and C++ programming languages, both because of variation in the specified behaviour of an operation on each platform (such as signed integer overflow or bitshifts by more than the bit-width, which vary according to the instruction set architecture), or because attempting to detect the erroneous condition at runtime would be excessively costly in terms of performance (such as checking that each pointer is not null before dereferencing it).

 The C++ standard states that compilers are free to give whatever semantics they desire to undefined behaviour: